Dheerendra69/Expense-tracker/README.md

 Run Backend (Express Server)

+Step 1.
-Step 1. create a .env file in the same level as package.json and copy the contents of env.example file
+Create a .env file in the same level as package.json and copy the contents of env.example file

 Step 2.
 ```bash